CVE-2026-6303

 Google · Chrome

-A use-after-free vulnerability in the Codecs component of Google Chrome could allow an attacker to achieve arbitrary code execution.
+A use-after-free vulnerability in the Codecs component of Google Chrome could allow a remote attacker to execute arbitrary code via specially crafted media content.

 Executive summary